Swastika: Buddhism

 In Buddhism, the swastika is considered to symbolise the auspicious footprints of the Buddha.
-The left-facing sauwastika is often imprinted on the chest, feet or palms of Buddha images.
-It is an aniconic symbol for the Buddha in many parts of Asia and homologous with the dharma wheel.
+A left-facing swastika is often imprinted on the chest, feet, or palms of Buddha images.
+It is an iconic symbol for the Buddha in many parts of Asia and homologous with the dharma wheel.
 The shape symbolises eternal cycling, a theme found in the samsara doctrine of Buddhism.

-The swastika symbol is common in esoteric tantric traditions of Buddhism, along with Hinduism, where it is found with chakra theories and other meditative aids.
+The swastika symbol is common in esoteric tantric traditions of Buddhism, as well as in Hinduism, where it is associated with chakra theories and other meditative aids.
 The clockwise symbol is more common, and contrasts with the counter-clockwise version common in the Tibetan Bon tradition and locally called yungdrung.

 In East Asia, the swastika is prevalent in Buddhist monasteries and communities.
-It is commonly found in Buddhist temples, religious artifacts, texts related to Buddhism and schools founded by Buddhist religious groups.
-It also appears as a design or motif (singularly or woven into a pattern) on textiles, architecture and various decorative objects as a symbol of luck and good fortune.
+It is commonly found in Buddhist temples, religious artifacts, Buddhist texts, and schools founded by Buddhist groups.
+It also appears as a design or motif (either singularly or woven into a pattern) on textiles, architecture, and various decorative objects, symbolizing luck and good fortune.
 The icon is also found as a sacred symbol in the Bon tradition, but in the left-facing orientation.